tumble1999/savaslabs.github.io/_posts/2016-09-14-supercharged-seo-with-drupal-8.md

 #### Drupal 8 Page Load is Fast

-No!
-Not out the box!
-In fact vanilla Drupal 8 is running much more code than vanilla Drupal 7.
+There has been a lot of debate about Drupal 8 vs. Drupal 7 performance / page load since the Drupal 8's release.
+It is a fact that vanilla Drupal 8 is running much more code than vanilla Drupal 7.
 It runs vendor code like Symfony, which adds some overhead.
-However, Drupal 8 has a number of improvements that are making up for that overhead:
+However, Drupal 8 has a significant number of performance improvements that are making up for that overhead:

 - **Javascript files are now loading in the footer**.
 Due to this change pages build up faster and user can see and use them earlier.